NABUCH63/Java_UFO/UFO_Sighting_Summary.md

 ## Background
 ----------------

-The goal of this analysis was to create an interactive webpage that allows one or more of four designated search criteria to filter through UFO sightings data.
+The goal of this analysis was to create an interactive webpage that allows one or more of five designated search criteria to filter through UFO sightings data.
 The filters can be input directly on the active webpage, which are then used to re-filter the data based on those criteria provided.
-THe output data is displayed on the webpage in a table format.
+The output data is displayed on the webpage in a table format.

 ## Results
 -----------------